sgshulman/DGEM/README.md

 A utility for results comparison is differ.
 It is in a directory differ.
 Compiled differ utility requires two filenames as command arguments.
 The difference is called "refsum".

 ## DGEM configuration
+The first program argument is a configuration file.
+If the argument is not provided, the program use parameters.json file.
-The program use parameters.json configuration file with following sections:
+The configuration file has following sections:

 ### Method Parameters